Please read these FAQs before booking your degree recital in Brechemin Auditorium

 What if my recital doesn't take place in Brechemin?

 Brechemin recitals are preferred so faculty and students can easily attend.
 However, you are free to arrange for an alternate location if you wish.
-Please be sure to notify the main office staff (firstname.lastname@example.org) of the date, time, and location of your recital so that it can be listed on the School of Music Events Online Calendar and Events Hotline.
+Please be sure to notify (firstname.lastname@example.org) of the date, time, and location of your recital so that it can be listed on the School of Music website calendar.
 In addition, we suggest that you post several flyers with the location clearly marked.

 Please note: All other recital rules apply: regarding donations at recitals, publicity, recital juries, attendance at your recital by faculty, and programs.